Configure a Rover like Yahboom or SCUTTLE

 Test the motor configuration

 Now that you have configured your motors, you can actuate them.
+Make sure your machine is turned on.
 Navigate to the Control tab.

 You’ll see a panel for each configured component.